tayruxin/tp/docs/DeveloperGuide.md

 <div markdown="block" class="alert alert-info">
 **:information_source: Note:**
-The lifeline for `FilterCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+The lifeline for `EditCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>

 After the `EditCommandParser` initializes an `EditCompanyDescriptor` object, it sets the attributes of `EditCompanyDescriptor` that needs to be edited to the values input by the user.